newrelic/go-agent/GUIDE.md

 * [For More Help](#for-more-help)

 ## Upgrading

+This guide documents version 3.x of the agent which resides in package `"github.com/newrelic/go-agent/v3/newrelic"`.
 If you have already been using version 2.X of the agent and are upgrading to version 3.0, see our [Migration Guide](MIGRATION.md) for details.